TriWest Healthcare Alliance

+TriWest owners include Blue Shield of California, Regence Blue Shield, Blue Cross Blue Shield of Arizona, the University of Colorado Hospital Authority, and the University of New Mexico Hospital.

 History

 In 1996, TriWest Healthcare Alliance was established in order to compete for a U.S. Government contract to manage civilian health care benefits under the newly established TRICARE program within the 16-state TRICARE Central Region, also known as Regions 7 and 8.
 In 1996, TriWest was awarded the contract for the TRICARE Central Region and began operations.

 The TRICARE Central Region included the following states: